 Jennifer Bennett has been creating and designing for over a decade.
 She has worked for agencies and nonprofits where she designed, produced and managed projects, including magazines, brochures, marketing campaigns, mobile apps, and websites.
 Currently she is exploring and honing her mobile design skills by crafting innovative data visualizations and building elegant interfaces that fully immerse and engage users.
 Her creativity is fueled by an addiction to podcasts, refinishing vintage furniture, devouring books, and printmaking.

 Patrick Goley has been developing amazing iOS apps since 2012.
 During this time he has become the “King of Shipping” by publishing over 100 apps to the App Store.
-The former Lead Developer at Aloompa, Patrick has architected and implemented complex codebases for iOS products, as well as trained and overseen junior developers.
-He specializes in Core Location and iBeacons.
+The former Lead Developer at Aloompa, Patrick has architected complex codebases for iOS products, as well as trained and overseen junior developers.
 Patrick received his BS from Belmont University in Audio Engineering with a minor in Computer Science.
 When he’s not brushing up on various programming paradigms he can be found playing the guitar and drums or reading sci-fi novels.

 Travis Smith was LunarLincoln’s first employee and survived our initial 100 square foot office.
 He has worked on over a dozen iOS, Android, and Mac applications during his tenure at LunarLincoln.
 Travis graduated with honors from University of Florida, Gainesville, with a degree in Computer Science, and participated in the Alpha Phi Omega Service Fraternity.
 Travis has worked with Tyco International and Verifone.
-He built an online leaderboard for League of Legends, battling through the MOBA’s stats with his skills in Java, Quartz, and MySQL and recently released his first Android app: League Buddy.
+He has built an online leaderboard for League of Legends and recently released his first Android app: League Buddy.